-Passing of SSVFD Secretary Michael Valente – Monday, June 7, 2021
+Passing of SSVFD Past President Michael Valente – Monday, June 7, 2021

-It is with great sadness that that we share the passing of Sandy Spring Volunteer Fire Department Secretary Michael Valente.
+It is with great sadness that that we share the passing of Sandy Spring Volunteer Fire Department Past President and Secretary Michael Valente.
 SSVFD Chief Dinowitz, SSVFD President Roth, the Officers and Members of the SSVFD offer the Valente Family our sincerest condolences from his Fire Department Family.

 At his earliest opportunity, when Mike Valente turned 16, he came to the SSVFD to volunteer.
 As a lifelong resident of Ashton, SSVFD was his “home” department, the department that served his community.
 He reported that, “I had always wanted to join the fire department and been a strong believer in community involvement.
 My father (Anthony) was a volunteer at the B-CC Rescue Squad, so seeing him serve, made me want to give back to the community”.
 Michael was a graduate of Our Lady of Good Counsel High School when it was located in Wheaton.